Smertig/banana/docs/api/tg/methods/get_chat_administrators.rst

    ``callback`` is any callable object accepting ``expected<array_t<chat_member_t>>``.

-   Use this method to get a list of administrators in a chat.
-On success, returns an Array of ChatMember objects that contains information about all chat administrators except other bots.
-If the chat is a group or a supergroup and no administrators were appointed, only the creator will be returned.
+   Use this method to get a list of administrators in a chat, which aren't bots.
+Returns an Array of ChatMember objects.

 .. cpp:struct:: get_chat_administrators_args_t